leftfield-geospatial/orthority/README.md

 ### Configuration file

-Default configuration settings, not passed explicitly on the command line, are read from [config.yaml](config.yaml).
+Configuration settings, not passed explicitly on the command line, are read from [config.yaml](config.yaml).
 Users can make their own configuration files and pass them to [`simple-ortho`](#simple-ortho) with the `-rc <config_path>` argument.
 The configuration file is separated into *camera* and *ortho* sections, with settings for the camera model and orthorectification respectively.
 Parameters in each section are described below and commented in [config.yaml](config.yaml).

 | Section  | Parameter       | Description
 |----------|-----------------|------------